 DJMAX Technika's Specialist Set.
 To unlock it, you must clear Special 6, which consists of two doable-for-many-players charts and Son of Sun (SP).
-When you reach the final stage of Specialist, your boss song is either "Enemy Storm" (available on Special 5, which you don't need to unlock as long as you have Platinum Crew access) or "Son of Sun" (which you survived to unlock this damn course!)
-Arguably, the real boss song is "Fermion", which requires you to get less than 75% MAX judgments.
+When you reach the final stage of Specialist, your boss song is either "Enemy Storm" (available on Special 5, which you don't need to unlock as long as you have Platinum Crew access) or "Son of Sun".
+The real boss song is "Fermion", which requires you to get less than 75% MAX judgments.

-While it is not too long or particularly hard, the penultimate dungeon, the thieves' maze, in Baldur's Gate is regarded as one of the worst areas in the game for its sheer dullness, terrible pathfinding and waves of Skeleton Warriors.
+The penultimate dungeon in Baldur's Gate, the thieves' maze, is regarded as one of the worst areas in the game for its sheer dullness, terrible pathfinding and waves of Skeleton Warriors.

 Dragon Age: Origins was great for the first 90% of the game.
 But as soon as you hit the Landsmeet, one of the penultimate parts of the game, the amount of glitches, bugs, and ridiculous errors increases 100 fold.
 It wouldn't recognize who was the right king, female players started getting called by male pronouns, and much more.
 Fortunately, there are excellent mods available to fix these problems (ZDF and Qwinn's).

-The Witch Hunt DLC could be considered as the actual Last Level of the original Dragon Age since it's the last part of the Origins timelime.
-It's not a very good DLC however...
-No new locations, your two group members are flat characters and the actual hunt for Morrigan is a boring linear run.
-The last few minutes when you acually reach Morrigan and talk to her is the only interesting part of the DLC.
+The Witch Hunt DLC could be considered as the actual Last Level, since it's the last part of the Origins timelime.
+It's not a very good DLC, however.
+No new locations, your two party members are flat characters, and the actual hunt for Morrigan is a boring linear run.
+The last few minutes when you actually reach Morrigan and talk to her is the only interesting part of the DLC.

 Dragon Age II suffers from a lot of problems compared to Origins, and Disappointing Last Level is just another one of those problems.
-If you consider the main storyline for it's ending Third Act.
-It's basically just 2 starter quests that borderline Filler before instantly starting up the Mage vs Templar finale, which is also quite disappointing since the game is practically over by then.
+The main storyline for its ending Third Act is basically just two starter quests that borderline Filler before instantly starting up the Mage vs Templar finale, which is also quite disappointing since the game is practically over by then.

 Disc 2 of Xeno Gears.
 The gameplay is replaced by a bunch of cutscenes interspersed with occasional boss fights and one or two lackluster, short dungeons.
 This was not what the developers intended, as they ran out of time and money.